-The new EPSRC CDT in Integrative Sensing and Measurement provides four-year PhD training tailored to develop the research leaders of tomorrow in this exciting and burgeoning field.
+The new EPSRC CDT in Intelligent Sensing and Measurement provides four-year PhD training tailored to develop the research leaders of tomorrow in this exciting and burgeoning field.
 Students will be immersed in a world-leading, multidisciplinary research community at Glasgow and Edinburgh Universities together with our industrial partners, united by the common language, concepts and applications of sensing and measurement.
 This includes, for example:

 Applicants must have a good first degree (2:1 or better) in an appropriate Physical Science or Engineering.

 Funding of stipend and fees is available for UK and EU candidates.
 Additional information for non-UK applicants is at: www.ed.ac.uk/studying/international